 Writers organization that works "to advance literature, to promote a culture of reading, and to defend free expression."

 Industry news, book reviews, and directories of publishers and literary agents.

 The full text of the PEN American Center's succinct and informative guide for literary translators.
 Discusses the rights and responsibilities of translators, copyright issues, relations with publishers, and contracts.

 Information on writing conferences, programs, grants, and publishing opportunities.

-Helpful site that includes an English-language dictionary and thesaurus (Merriam Webster), and computing (FOLDOC), and pronouncing (CMU Pronouncing Dictionary) dictionaries.
+Helpful site that includes an English-language dictionary and thesaurus (Merriam Webster), computing dictionary (FOLDOC), and pronouncing dictionary (CMU Pronouncing Dictionary).